-Construction of the two roads linking Whitby and Waitangirua to the Transmission Gully motorway is underway and due for completion in 2020.
+Two roads are being constructed to link Whitby and Waitangirua to the Transmission Gully motorway.
 The link roads will be built by the Gully’s contractors CPB HEB and are expected to cost around $33 million.

 The link roads shown on the map below will be part of the Council roading network, designed for a 50 kilometres per hour operating speed.
 They will have a 1.5 metre wide sealed shoulder on both sides for cyclists and a 3.3 metre verge on the side of the roads allows for a footpath to be built in the future.